 Trust Fiduciary Services

 The firm actively assists trustees with the management of a variety of trusts, including multi-generational trusts, charitable lead and remainder trusts, and irrevocable life insurance trusts.
-Through our firm’s subsidiary entity, Oak Knoll Consulting Services, LLC, we are able to empower our fiduciary clients with a unique patented process that enables them to make customized investment selection decisions in a completely transparent and objective manner.
+We are able to empower our fiduciary clients with a unique process that enables them to make customized investment selection decisions in a completely transparent and objective manner.
 We also work with our clients’ independent investment advisors, if appropriate.

 Irrevocable Life Insurance Trusts